quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 An endpoint will have committed a `max_ack_delay` value to the peer, which specifies the maximum amount of time by which the endpoint will delay sending acknowledgments.
-When the endpoint receives an ACK_FREQUENCY frame, it SHOULD update this maximum time to the value proposed by the peer in the Request Max Ack Delay field.
+When the endpoint receives an ACK_FREQUENCY frame, it MUST update this maximum time to the value proposed by the peer in the Request Max Ack Delay field.